Delboy/EatMe/README.md

 ### Database Schema

 ![Database Schemas can be found here](assets/images/eat-me-schema.png) *<i>note</i> - I forgot to add a Body section to the Comment table when designing.
-By the time I realised that I left it out my trial period for the schema creator website had expired so could not rectify the mistake.
+By the time I realised that I left it out my trial period for the schema creator website had expired so I could not rectify the mistake.

 I ended up removing the email field from the comment model in the final build of the site, as I didn't like the overall look of the comment box when it featured the user's email.